 The recipe I tried is from Serious Eats.
 I’ve made it maybe 5 times now and each time I am still amazed at how much like a Pizza Hut personal pan pizza it tastes like.
 Did anyone else do the Book It program in school where reading earned you pizza?
 This recipe brings back all my Pizza Hut days.
 I was always a reader but I’ll be bribed to read more any day for a slice of pizza.
 I am so impressed at how close this is recipe is to the real thing and I am also so impressed there was once a program that combines my two loves of reading and pizza.

 This recipe starts by making the dough the day before.
 You don’t need a kitchenaid mixer, just a bowl, a spoon, and 5 ingredients- flour, kosher salt, yeast, water, and olive oil.
-I do suggest a scale for measuring but it is up to you.
+I do suggest a scale for measuring, you can find the best one at Spice Kitchen + Bar.